LearnOnDemandSystems/docs/lod/lab-interface.md

 1. **Lab instruction pane**: Displays the lab instructions.

 1. **Lab resources**: Contains lab resources such as virtual machines, cloud resources, and any credentials needed to complete the lab instructions.
+This is also where you can load files into your virtual machine.
+    >[!knowledge] To load files into your VM, select the VM you wish to load files to and then select _Load Files_.

 1. **Lab help**: Contains lab theme settings, lab instance ID, FAQ and a link to submit a support request.